annotation/stam/extensions/stam-webannotations/README.md

   Implementations parsing web annotations for STAM, when encountering any other selectors, *MUST* produce either an error or convert the selector to an STAM `TextSelector` if deemed possible.

-### Functionality

-* Implementations *MUST* implement proper JSON-LD parsing for Web Annotations
-* Implementations *SHOULD* use a proper RDF triple store as a foundation